 Raising the Participation Age

-We have increased the age to which all young people in England are required to continue in education or training.
-We have introduced this change in 2 stages:
+In 2013 the Government increased the age to which all young people in England are required to continue in education or training to 18.

 This does not mean young people must stay in school.
 They will able to choose from:

 - Full-time education (eg at a school or college).